According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 Bill Gates Leadership Traits

 Bill Gates is a transformational leader.
-He has a strong vision, passion and an energy that helps him keep his employees positive and empowered.
-He encourages creativity and uses inspiration and clear communication to motivate his team into greatness.
+He has a strong vision, passion, and energy that helps him keep his employees positive and empowered.
+He encourages creativity and uses inspiration and clear communication to motivate his team to greatness.